 Read more about the placement of area lighting, how to accent architectural elements with uplighting or illuminate a landscape with down lighting.
 We will show you the benefits of spot lighting for details like flag poles, or softness of moon lighting to cast shadows through trees.
 Grazing will accent a surface’s textures, whereas silhouetting accents the shape of the object.
 Security lighting such as pathway lighting, step lighting is important for safety purposes.
 If you have a pond or pool, underwater lighting is important.
 We also specialize in HID accent and area lighting and fixtures.
 Find information about different types of lamps such as compact fluorescent, high intensity discharge, low voltage and incandescent lamps.

 Outdoor landscape lighting is truly an art, and our goal is to help teach our customers the tips and techniques that we have learned.
 At Illuminator Wholesaler, we not only sell the best landscape lights, but offer tips and suggestions to illuminate the landscape properly.

 There are many different techniques to choose from based on your lighting project.
 Please read through these tips and browse the rest of our website for corresponding outdoor lights.
 Our goal is to be your one stop shop for all of your lighting needs.

 RETURN POLICY: Regardless of the nature of the return, strict 30 day return policy from the day you receive the products.
-Must be never used, returned in it's orginal packaging, and accompanied by an RMA number provided by Illuminator company.
-All shipments refused by customer are subject to a 30% re-stocking fee, and the cost of shipping both ways.
+Must be never used, returned in it's original packaging, and accompanied by an RMA number provided by Illuminator company.
+All shipments refused or returned by customer are subject to a 30% re-stocking fee, and the cost of shipping both ways.
 No returns on lighted palm trees or special orders.